kyma-project/cli/docs/gen-docs/kyma_alpha_list.md

 ---
-title: kyma provision
+title: kyma alpha list
 ---

-Provisions a cluster for Kyma installation.
+Lists resources on the Kyma cluster.

 ## Synopsis

-Provisions a cluster for Kyma installation.
+Use this command to list resources on the Kyma cluster.

 ## Flags inherited from parent commands